DerellLicht/plus42_image_mgr/README.md

     That is all that is completed at this point.

+4c.
+Click <code>Draw Keys</code> button to show key numbers for each regular key
+    This may aid in creating Offset: entries in the modified layout file

+    That is all that is completed at this point.

 Colors used in <code>Draw Frames</code>
 ```
 BGR_TOUCH   = 0x00C000 ;  //  green      touch/sensitive area